oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Loading Items

-You can make a button inside the pagination be in the status of loading with the `loadingItems` props, this props is an array with the number of the button that you want to put in the disabled status
+You can make a button inside the pagination be in the status of loading with the `loadingItems` property, this property is an array with the number of the button that you want to put in the disabled status

 </card>